danaalkalali/danaalkalali/README.md

 - 👋 Mar7aba, I’m Dana!
-- 👩🏽‍🎓 I’m a Master's student at Queen Mary University of London, studying Genomic Medicine
+- 👩🏽‍🎓 I’m a recent grad with a Master's degree in Genomic Medicine and Bachelor's degree in Behavioural Neuroscience
 - 🧬 I’m using GitHub to keep track of my dissertation code as well as my progress in learning Python and R for data science and bioinformatics (and fun) :-)
 - 📫 Email: danaalkalali1@gmail.com | LinkedIn: https://www.linkedin.com/in/dana-alkalali/